Eric Dooley

-Eric Dooley (born July 14, 1965) is an American football coach and former player.
-He is the head football coach at Southern University in Baton Rouge, Louisiana, a position he has held since the 2022 season.
+Eric Dooley (born July 14, 1965) is an American college football coach and former player.
+He is the offensive coordinator and quarterbacks coach for Grambling State University, positions he has held since 2024.
+He was the head football coach at Southern University from 2022 to 2023.
 Dooley served as the head football coach at Prairie View A&M University in Prairie View, Texas from 2018 to 2021.

 A former Grambling State University player, Dooley also spent one season in the Arena Football League with the Arizona Rattlers in 1993.